Included on this page

 Entry in the Local Heritage Survey alone does not afford the place statutory protection.
 Clause 8 of part 3 of the deemed provisions for heritage contained in Schedule 2 the Planning and Development (Local Planning Schemes) Regulations 2015 requires the Town to maintain a list of buildings, objects and places known as the Heritage List (formerly known as the Heritage Schedule).
 Clauses 25(3) and 79 of Town Planning Scheme No.3 provides protection for properties contained in the Heritage List.

-The Town’s Local Government Inventory and Heritage List must be viewed in conjunction with the Town’s policies which take into account heritage matters:
+The Town’s Local Heritage Survey and Heritage List must be viewed in conjunction with the Town’s policies which take into account heritage matters.

 Local Planning Policy 123 - Retention of Residential Character305.95 KB

-Enquiries relating to the LGI or Heritage List should be directed to the Town's Heritage Officer.
+Enquiries relating to the Local Heritage Survey or Heritage List should be directed to the Town's Heritage Officer.

 Developing State Registered Properties